Cork Street

 Cork Street is a street in Mayfair in the West End of London, England, with many contemporary art galleries, and was previously associated with the tailoring industry.
-It is part of the Burlington Estate, which was developed from the 18th century.

 Location

 The street runs approximately north-west from the junction of Burlington Arcade with Burlington Gardens, and is close to Burlington House, which houses the Royal Academy of Arts.
 It is parallel to, and immediately to the east of, New Bond Street.
 The nearest tube station is Green Park.

 History

 Cork Street is part of the Burlington Estate, which was developed from the 18th century.
 The first Earl of Burlington was Richard Boyle (1612–1698), 2nd Earl of Cork; the street is named for that city.

 The street in particular and the area in general was associated with tailors.
 In particular, the leading Regency London tailors Schweitzer and Davidson were located in Cork Street.
 Beau Brummell (1778–1840), who introduced the flamboyant form of gentleman's fashion that became known as dandyism, patronised Schweitzer and Davidson in Cork Street.
 Savile Row, not far from Cork Street to the east, is today the street most associated with high-quality gentleman's tailors.

-In the early 20th century, the street became associated with the art world.
-Cork Street is today known in the art world for its many commercial art galleries.
-It is close to the Royal Academy on Piccadilly to the south, which has an interest in the artistic nature of the street. there were 22 galleries in the street.

-The street is considered to be one of the United Kingdom's "most important art hubs".
-The galleries of Cork Street have launched the careers of many major modern artists in Britain.
-For example, the Mayor Gallery was the venue for the first London exhibitions of Francis Bacon, Max Ernst, Paul Klee, and Joan Miró.
-Peggy Guggenheim opened her 'Guggenheim Jeune' art gallery at number 30 in 1938.
+In the early 20th century, the street became associated with the art world, and is considered to be one of the United Kingdom's "most important art hubs", owing in part to its proximity to the Royal Academy.
+Its galleries have launched the careers of many major modern artists in Britain; the Mayor Gallery was the venue for the first London exhibitions of Francis Bacon, Max Ernst, Paul Klee, and Joan Miró, and Peggy Guggenheim opened her own gallery at number 30 in 1938.
+As of 2012 there were 22 galleries in the street.

 The art dealer Lillian Browse was nicknamed "The Duchess of Cork Street", and used that name as the title of her autobiography.